Nesril/homeExercise/README.md

 ## Backend

+### Unfortunately, the URL you provided seems to be non-functional.
+As a result, I took the initiative to create my own URL and attempted to incorporate the desired functionality of your API.
+I kindly request that you review the URL specified in the .env file

 ### register
 - Description: This feature allows users to register with a unique username and email.
 It includes logic to ensure that only unique usernames and email addresses are allowed.
 The password is hashed for security purposes.